The Show-Me Institute is pleased to offer internship opportunities for Summer 2014.

 - Interns will be paid on an hourly basis.

 Those wishing to be considered for an internship should submit the internship application and the requested supporting materials.
-The deadline for consideration is April 26, 2013.
+The deadline for consideration is May 2, 2014.
+However, we will begin conducting interviews as applications are received.
+We have a limited number of spots so early application is encouraged.
 Applicants can expect a decision no later than mid-May.

 About the Show-Me Institute